EreckGordon/angular-universal-pwa-starter/README.md

 		- social: github
 	- ~to email users~
 		- ~to reset their password upon forgetting it~
+	- identify common functionality and refactor.
+I know there are a good amount of times where I repeat code that I shouldn't.
 - ~baseUrl as a part of environment~
 - social provider upgrades:
 	- ~upgrade anonymous user to social account~